chengly70/SCDmodality/README.md

 For the 3x3 (triplets) decoding, analogous script is: getCalc_Trips_decode.m.
 Just like for pairs above, this calculates LDA, SCD, and Optim linear decoding on a very large subset of all 3x3 triplets and saves relevant statistics.
 This files takes A LONG time to run since we consider a large number of 3x3 networks.
 Saves results in Reslt_Trips.mat

 plots_4decodes_Trips.m -- analogous to plots_4decodes.m BUT for all 3x3 networks.
 Figure 4A.
-This also outputs p-values and effect sizes for comparing differences of whole decoding accuracy distributions within an algorithm in the command line.
+End of script now outputs: p-values and effect sizes comparing differences for all 2x2 (between LDA, SCA, Optim), results in Appendix C, ALSO outputs p-values and effect sizes for comparing differences of whole decoding accuracy distributions within an algorithm in the command line.

 Spike Stats Comparisons.
 allFStats_cfDrugs_in_aPC.m -- script to show all box plots (Fig B2) comparing drug effects within a modality, testing all 4 stats (mean,var,cov,correl) WITHIN aPC, and corresponding p-values & effect sizes for all tests (shown in command window).